brilannebays/AIOthello/README.md

 # AIOthello
 The original Othello game, but with an AI opponent.

-I am literally so awesome for this.
+I am literally so awesome at this.